AbstractUmbra/Baymax/README.md

     - Python 3.6+
     - PostgreSQL server/access with a minimum of v9
-    - Minimum of Discord.py v1.3.0
+    - Minimum version of Discord.py v1.3.0
     - libgit2 install on host, or via pip.
-    - Modules within `requirements.txt`
+    - Modules within `Pipfile` or `requirements.txt`